SquireTournamentServices/SquireBot/docs/AdminCommands.md

 - Ex. !admin-remove-match “Marchesa 2021” 2

+### download-replays (tournament)

+Downloads all of the replays that tricebot has for a tournament.
+It will return a zip file with all of the replays in that file's root folder.

+- Ex. !download-replays "Marchesa 2021"

 ### tricebot-kick-player (tournament) (match number) (cockatrice player name)

 Kicks a player who has joined a tricebot game that should not be in the game.
 The Player name is case sensitive.